nukleas/usdt-label-verifier-code-challenge/README.md

 ### OCR Processing

-The application uses **Tesseract.js** for optical character recognition:
+The application uses **Tesseract.js** with **multi-rotation processing** (bonus feature):

 1. User uploads an image
 2. Server receives the image via API
-3. Tesseract processes the image and extracts text
+3. **Multi-Rotation OCR:** System processes the image at 4 orientations (0°, 90°, 180°, 270°)
-4. OCR result includes text and confidence score
+4. Selects the rotation with highest confidence as the primary orientation
+5. Extracts word-level text with bounding box coordinates
+6. Transforms coordinates back to original orientation for visual highlighting

 ### Text Matching Algorithms